Wage Calculator

 Who paysATO — credited directly to your super fund

-EligibilityAustralian tax resident; must have made concessional contributions
+EligibilityAustralian tax resident; must have received concessional contributions

 Voluntary contributions — is it worth it?

-Making additional concessional contributions (salary sacrifice or personal deductible) saves tax today by redirecting pre-tax income into super at 15% instead of your marginal rate.
+Extra concessional contributions save tax by redirecting pre-tax income into super at 15% instead of your marginal rate — a saving of up to $320 per $1,000 for top-bracket earners.
 The trade-off is that the money is locked away until preservation age (60 for most people born after 30 June 1964).

-Taxable IncomeMarginal Rate (inc. Medicare)Super tax rateTax saved per $1,000
+Taxable incomeMarginal rate (incl.
+Medicare)Super tax rateTax saved per $1,000

 $45,001 – $135,00032%15%$170